LorenzoBove/DataScienceRepository/README.md

 The Repository contains a set of different Classifiers:
 Logistic Regression, SVM, Random Forest, LSTM Neural Networks and CNN neural networks.
-The data are contained in the txt.
+The data are contained in the test.txt.
 In order to use the programs You will need to start form the start.py which will ask you which classifier to use.

-You can customize it by changing the input data and only the feature extraction part, all methods take input train and test data sets.
+You can customize it by changing the input data and only the feature extraction part (contained in Methods.py), all methods take input train and test data sets.